SAP/spartacus-docs/_pages/fsa/features/fsa-checkout.md

               >
 ```

-There are many implemented guards which are preventing access of restricted checkout steps and uncompleted steps:
+Many guards have been implemented to prevent access to restricted or uncompleted checkout steps:

 - CategoryStepGuard
 - BindQuoteGuard